ojnim/cs506-final-project/README.md

 1. Preprocess the remaining dataset with the same setting

-bash script to run the analysis

-the result would be the basis of the group analysis
+The preprocessing is only done with sub-001.
+We need to apply preprocessing with the same setting to the reamining 76 subjects.
+I would write bash script to run the preprocessing and 1st-level analysis.
+The result would be the basis of the group analysis

 2. Feature Extraction